 A mountain is a dangerous place that gets more dangerous as you climb, with unsteady snow and harsh wind conditions.

-I created it entirely by myself for this project and thus had to do just about everything while learning Unity for the first time.
+I created it entirely for this project and thus had to do almost everything while learning Unity for the first time.
 This really expanded my skills as, at the time, I had experience with some scripting and game design but little in the way of art or animation, two areas that would be necessary for the project.
 It also proved to be an interesting crash course for 2D unity projects, with my decision to have the gameplay largely driven by Unity physics.

 The systems work on this project can be broken down into two general categories: survival climbing.
 The survival systems included hunger, weather, heat, and food sources.
 This category ensures that the players must continue up the mountain to survive together.
 The other, climbing, is the obstacle to that journey allowing the user to hook into ice and snow to swing their partner to safety. the two mechanics work together to bring a sense of anxiety to the project, especially as things like blizzards that freeze the player, and snow that has a loose grip become more common as you climb the mountain.

 This being a solo project, I found the art side of things especially difficult as it is not my typical area of focus.
-To better approach this aspect of the project, I leaned into methods I knew might help make things manageable: a simple pixel art style, modular level assets, and four fps animations.
+To better approach this aspect of the project, I leaned into methods I knew might help make things manageable: a simple pixel art style, modular-level assets, and four fps animations.
 While these areas were all difficult, they also taught me about Art pipelines in Unity.
 This was also my introduction to Anim state machines, which I have since come to really appreciate.